Six is the magic number when it comes to your loyal ecommerce customers.

 The challenge of the modern buyer

-For example, if a customer browses on their mobile phone, but then purchases on their desktop (which is incredibly common in ecommerce), you may not realize it’s the same person browsing and purchasing.
-If you haven’t linked those two identities to the same customer, it’s easy to accidentally send out an email offering a coupon on the product your customer has already purchased.
-This makes your marketing team look silly and unprofessional, running the risk of alienating a loyal customer.
+For example, if a customer browses on their mobile phone, but then purchases on their desktop (which is incredibly common in ecommerce), you may not realize it’s the same person browsing and buying.
+If you haven’t linked those two identities to the same customer, it’s easy to accidentally send out an email with a coupon for the product your customer has already purchased.
+This makes your marketing team look silly and unprofessional and runs the risk of alienating a loyal customer.

 Resolve customer identity

 The first step in better engaging your loyal customers is to unify your view of their activity across web, mobile, email and other channels or devices.
 This is known as Identity Resolution and is the key to better personalizing marketing to every individual customer.
-With Identity Resolution technology, you can track every customer’s multiple identities and unify them into a single source of truth.
+With Identity Resolution technology, you can track every customer’s multiple identities and unify them within a single customer ID.
 Then, you know exactly what actions each individual customer takes, on what channel, and when.

 Unifying customer data in this way allows you to truly personalize and customize every marketing interaction.
 Instead of batch and blast emails, you can specifically personalize and target your loyal customers based on their most recent interactions with your brand.
 If you know that they’ve browsed a specific product line, you can send out a custom browse abandonment campaign with product suggestions they’re interested in.
 Then you can start to understand the path loyal customers take to purchase in order to repeat your past successes or improve your marketing results.

 Automate and personalize campaigns